covmatic/localwebserver/README.md

 - Home button.
 This button sends the robot deck home.
 Please, don't use this button when a protocol is running, as it may crash the process.
 - Protocol upload button.
 This button opens (or closes) the *Protocol upload* window.
 - Jupyter button.
 This buttons opens the robot's Jupyter server in a web browser.
+- Run Log button.
+This button opens (or closes) the run log window.
+  The run log window displays the protocol run log in real time.
+It is reset at the start of a new run.

 In the second column you will find buttons related to services external to the robot
 - Opentrons button.
 This button launches the Opentrons app.